Alan Blaustein 2024 Interview

 I use Aperture, Lightroom, Nik Collection, and Photoshop.
 I like Aperture because it is the quickest way for me to apply selective color to images B/W or color which I seem apply often.

-I work with 2 Apple computers and have several Epson scanners and printers.
+I work with 2 Apple computers and 2 Mac laptops and have several Epson scanners and printers.

 Leave a Reply